 Click here to complete your permit application.
 Remember to complete all required fields (**) and to click the Submit button when you are finished.
 When uploading the supporting documents use the following naming convention: street #, street name, doc name, doc date.
 For example: 678 Depot plan 010114.
 For complete step-by-step instructions, click here.

 The list below describes the type of application you may need to submit to the Conservation Commission for work within a wetland resource or wetland resource buffer.
 Abutters must be notified when any of the applications listed below are submitted to the Commission.

-Abbreviated Notice of Resource Area Delineation - may be filed when an applicant wants to the boundaries of a wetland resource area to be confirmed by the Conservation Commission
+- Abbreviated Notice of Resource Area Delineation.
+May be filed when an applicant wants the boundaries of a wetland resource area to be confirmed by the Conservation Commission

-Septic System Repairs - a septic system repair may qualify for a simplified NOI review.
-For information click Simplified Septic System NOI Review policy click here.
+- Septic System Repairs.
+A septic system repair may qualify for a simplified NOI review.
+For information click on Simplified Septic System NOI Review Policy.